beefproject/beef/.github/CONTRIBUTING.md

 3. Run the existing tests to make sure they pass

-See https://github.com/beefproject/beef/wiki/BeEF-Testing for steps to do so
+See https://github.com/beefproject/beef/wiki/BeEF-Testing for steps to write tests.

 TL;DR:
 ```